arieln93/Social-network-server-and-client/README.md

 CLIENT#2> ACK 4 1 Rick
 (Bird-person failed to follow Morty because he misspelled his name.
-Note that he does not receive old rick messages from before the follow) 4.3 USERLIST \ STAT and unfollow
+Note that he does not receive old rick messages from before the follow)
-Server assumptions for example:
-• Server currently has 3 registered users: o “Morty” with password “a123”.
-Registered first o “Rick” with password “pain”.
-Registered second o “Bird-person” with password “Gubba”.
-Registered third
-• Followings:
-o Morty follows Rick and Bird-person o Rick follows Bird-person
-• Messages:
-o Morty sent 2 posts and 3 PMs o Rick sent 4 posts and 2 PMs o Bird-person sent 1 post and 1 PM
-CLIENT#1< LOGIN Morty a123
-CLIENT#1> ACK 2
-CLIENT#1< USERLIST
-CLIENT#1> ACK 7 3 Morty Rick Bird-person
-CLIENT#1< STAT Bird-person
-CLIENT#1> ACK 8 1 2 0
-CLIENT#1< POST @bird-person I will not follow you any more, you are not social at all
-CLIENT#1> ACK 5
-(not one receives the post because bird person isn’t logged-in and no one follows Morty, when bird person logs in he should get it) CLIENT#1< FOLLOW 1 1 Bird-person
-CLIENT#1> ACK 4 1 Bird-person
-(Morty no longer follows bird-person and will not see his posts that do not contain @Morty in them from now on)
-CLIENT#1< STAT Bird-personaaaa
-CLIENT#1> ERROR 8
-(No such user Bird-personaaaa)
-CLIENT#1< LOGOUT
-CLIENT#1> ACK 3
-(client 1 closes)
-4.4 Keyboard command to packet
-In this section we will show a few keyboard commands and their matching network messages.
-Note that since network messages are just an array of bytes, we will print the hex values of those byte array.
-Reminder: A byte can be represented by 2 hexadecimal values (0 to f), each representing 4 bits of the 8 in a single byte.
-Keyboard command Message hex representation
-REGISTER Morty a123 00 01 4d 6f 72 74 79 00 61 31 32 33 00
-LOGIN Morty a123 00 02 4d 6f 72 74 79 00 61 31 32 33 00
-STAT Morty 00 08 4d 6f 72 74 79 00
-POST Nobody exists on purpose, nobody belongs anywhere, everybody’s gonna die.
-Come watch TV.
-00 05 4e 6f 62 6f 64 79 20 65 78 69 73
-74 73 20 6f 6e 20 70 75 72 70 6f 73 65 2c
-20 6e 6f 62 6f 64 79 20 62 65 6c 6f 6e 67
-73 20 61 6e 79 77 68 65 72 65 2c 20 65
-76 65 72 79 62 6f 64 79 e2 80 99 73 20
-67 6f 6e 6e 61 20 64 69 65 2e 20 43 6f
-6d 65 20 77 61 74 63 68 20 54 56 2e 00
-LOGOUT 00 03gith